ropensci/RefManageR/README.md

 * 'Book' entries will now be parsed correctly by `GetPubMedByID` (h/t Dale Steele)
 * Fix error/warning messages when entry is missing required fields (introduced in Version 0.8.45)
+* Name lists containing a comma in braces will now be parsed correctly, e.g. "Buchalter, Louis and {Murder, Inc.} and Anastasia, Albert"

 Changes in Version 0.8.45 (2014-12-29)